jagregory/abrash-zen-of-asm/src/chapter-14.md

 ; Decrease the delay proportionately to the value in CX.
 ```

-With these changes, we've managed to trim a 13-byte sequence by 4 bytes — 30% — even though the original sequence used the accumulator-specific direct-addressed form of `mov`.
+With these changes, we've managed to trim a 13-byte sequence by 4 bytes — 30% — even though the original sequence used the accumulator-specific direct-addressed form of `mov`{.nasm}.
 There's nothing more profound here than familiarity with the 8088's instruction set and a willingness to mix and match instructions inventively — which, when you get right down to it, is where some of the best 8088 code comes from.

 Try it yourself and see!